rchevallier/jarchi-lib/doc/Colormap.md

 If execution is asked (button `Finish` pressed), defined colors wil be applied to all elements in the view.

 A legend will be created (positioned by default in the top left corner of the view).
-If a previous legend was created, it will be replaced.
+If a previous legend was created, it will be replaced at the same position.

 #### Example for categorical scale
 ![Categorical result](./img/Category%20Scheme%20Result.png)